arora123/Data-Structure-and-Algorithms-in-Python-/README.md

 	--> Minimum number from the above list

 3. In the list of courses ["R", "Python", "Machine Learning", "Statistics", "Excel"], search for "Machine Learning" and "Big Data" using binary search tree

+binary search tree part2.py
+Added a method to delete element from tree data structure

+ Three posssibilities:
+	--> 1. if the value to be deleted is a leaf node [node with no child] Then you need to delete left/right subtree of it's (own) parent --> 2. if the value to be deleted is a node with only one child Then you need to delete the node and replace it with it's child --> 3. if the value to be deleted has two children [it's tricky] Then
+		   a) find a right subtree and find it's minimun value copy it's value to that node (which is to be deleted) and remove duplicate or
+		   b) find maximum from left subtree andd copy it's value to that node and remove duplicate